What Critical Role is Teaching Us About the Magic of Group Storytelling

 It’s not magic

-Everything mentioned here, all the storytelling devices and skills that separate brilliant DMs like Mercer and Mulligan from those of us stumbling our way through a disjointed game- these things are not Magic, as much as they may appear so.
+Everything mentioned here, all the storytelling devices and skills that brilliant DMs like Mercer and Mulligan use to tell captivating stories- these things aren’t magic, as much as they may appear to be.
+Just like any art form, these skills come hard-earned with time and practice.

 Turning a Good Story Into a Great Show

-There is production quality, audio and visual elements, immersive sets, lighting and music choices, acting skill, and narrative delivery.
-It’s no coincidence that two of the biggest names in liveplay D&D, Critical role and Dimension 20, also happen to be made up of trained actors, comedians, and voice actors.
+There’s production quality, audio and visual elements, immersive sets, lighting, music, acting skill and narrative delivery.
+It’s no coincidence that two of the biggest names in liveplay DnD, Critical Role and Dimension 20, also happen to consist of trained actors, voice actors and comedians.
 The ability to improvise in character, work in front of cameras, deliver powerful dialogue and confident narration inevitably adds quality to the content.
-It’s not a requirement of the genre, but acting experience gives these cast members the innate skills of improvisation needed to excel in this medium.

-Creating space at the table for each player to contribute, making sure not to talk over each other, giving each character their time in the spotlight, paying attention when others are talking, not arguing with the DM, trying to always act in character, taking notes so you don’t get lost in the story- one could write an essay on how to be a good D&D player, and how important those aspects become when put in front of an audience.
-The DM can only do so much to keep a story moving, and the players are equally as responsible for creating a captivating viewing experience.
+It’s not a requirement of the genre, but acting experience gives these cast members the innate skills needed to excel in this medium.
+Creating space at the table for each player to contribute, making sure not to talk over each other, giving each character their time in the spotlight, paying attention when others are talking, not arguing with the DM, trying to always act in character, taking notes so you don’t get lost in the story- one could write an essay on how to be a good DnD player, and how important those aspects become when put in front of an audience.

-Things that don’t matter during a home game (such as stopping the game to look up specific spell rules or taking a bathroom break right before your turn in combat) can break the immersion during a liveplay show.
-The best streamers understand that they are not only playing a game but producing entertainment, and respect the additional parameters that liveplay brings.
+Things that don’t matter during a home game (stopping the game to look up a specific spell or taking a bathroom break right before your turn in combat) can break the immersion during a liveplay show.
+And the best streamers understand that they are not only playing a game but producing entertainment, and respect the additional parameters that liveplay brings.
+It’s not about playing up to the cameras or making decisions based on what you think the audience would want, but rather understanding that the audience is there, and knowing how their presence affects the story you’re telling, and the way you’re telling it.

 A safe space to walk into the dark

 Just as a novel can break your heart, and a movie can leave you weeping as the credits roll, any story can teach us about ourselves, show us the world in a new light, and help us see through another’s eyes.
+Fiction uses lies to tell us the truth, and a properly structured liveplay game, using safety mechanics for players and when treated with respect, can tackle hard-hitting themes and darker narratives just as well as traditional prose.

 There is no guarantee that things will turn out alright, but there is the promise that the cast will treat these themes with tact and respect, will hold our hands as they take us into the dark, and promise to bring us out the other side, changed but perhaps stronger because of it.
+And this promise has created a safe space for both players and viewers to heal and grow through story and through shared experience.

-Inclusivity in Fantasy
+Inclusivity in fantasy

-The world-building of Critical Role is masterful and ever expanding, covering continents, religions, entire ages and planes of existence.
+The world-building of Critical Role is masterful and ever-expanding, covering continents, religions, entire ages and planes of existence.
 But as astounding as this creative vision is, it’s the people of this world that truly bring it to life.

-In Exandria, the world in which the many stories of Critical Role are set, you won’t find fair maidens waiting to be rescued by dashing knights, or strange women lying in ponds distributing swords (thank you Monty Python).
+In Exandria, the world in which many of Critical Role’s stories are set, you won’t find fair maidens waiting to be rescued by dashing knights, or strange women lying in ponds distributing swords.
+Critical Role rejects the tropes of sexism, homophobia, and misogyny that perpetuate the fantasy genre, and instead, have created an inclusive world, rich with diverse identity that plays against the stereotypes common to the genre.

-Critical Role, Dimension 20, High Rollers- these creators actively promote diversity in their narrative, creating a community around these franchises of respect, inclusivity, and positivity.
+It’s refreshing to see a fantasy space that uses diversity and inclusivity as more than just a plot device but as an honest and natural part of the world, and it sets many of these new TTRPG worlds apart as examples of world-building done right.
+Critical Role, Dimension 20, High Rollers- these creators actively promote diversity in their narrative, creating a community around their franchises of respect, inclusivity, and positivity.
 A community that more and more people want to be part of.

 A story people want to be a part of